-In respect to the City Centre and Central City Mixed Use Zones, means the part of any building that is above the maximum permitted height for that type of building in the zone.
+In respect to For the City Centre and, means any part of any building that is above the maximum permitted height for that type of building in the zone more than 28m in height.
+For the Central City Mixed Use Zones and Central City Mixed Use Zone (South Frame) means any the part of the any building that is more than 17m in height, above the maximum permitted height for that type of building in the zone.
 A tower comprises the upper levels of a tall building that are set back from the property boundaries.